Cohomology of generalized configuration spaces: Introduction

 Since the product of a compactly supported cochain with an arbitrary cochain has compact support, this product is well defined as an element of $C_c^\bullet(X,\Q)$, and one can verify that this defines an $\mathsf A_\infty$-quasi-isomorphism. \end{para}

-\begin{para}The result can also be interpreted in terms of the spectral sequences of Theorem \ref{firstmainthm}.
-If $X$ is $i$-acyclic, then the spectral sequences of Theorem \ref{firstmainthm} converging to $H^\bullet_c(F(X,U),\Q)$ and $H^\bullet_c(D(X,U),\Q)$ degenerate immediately; there is no differential on any page of the spectral sequence.
-So, for example, the Totaro spectral sequence degenerates immediately for any $i$-acyclic oriented manifold. \end{para}
+\begin{para}By combining Theorems \ref{firstmainthm} and \ref{secondmainthm} we obtain as a corollary that if $X$ is $i$-acyclic, then the spectral sequences of Theorem \ref{firstmainthm} converging to $H^\bullet_c(F(X,U),\Q)$ and $H^\bullet_c(D(X,U),\Q)$ degenerate immediately; there is no differential on any page of the spectral sequence.
+So, for example, the Totaro spectral sequence degenerates immediately for any $i$-acyclic oriented manifold.
+We deduce the following: \end{para}

+\begin{cor} Let $X$ be an $i$-acyclic locally contractible paracompact Hausdorff space over $\Q$, and let $U \subset \Pi_n$ be upwards closed.
+There are isomorphisms